 Boat excursions connect Skradinski Buk with Visovac Monastery and Roški Slap, and Roški Slap with Krka Monastery

 You can also reach Roški Slap by mountain bike, taking the R1 route through Dubravice, Rupe and Laškovica.
 You can hire mountain bikes in Skradin.
-If you think ‘why not combine both?’ be warned: It is currently not possible to cycle to Roški Slap and then take the boat excursion back (or vice versa).
-So make sure you have enough energy to cycle both ways.
+If you think, ‘Why not combine both?’ be warned: It is currently impossible to cycle to Roški Slap and then take the boat excursion back (or vice versa).
+S,o make sure you have enough energy to cycle both ways.
 It’s approximately 35 kilometres return from Skradin (if you return the same way) with approximately 900m elevation gain.

 The northernmost sights of the park, comprising the five upper falls – including Manojlovac Slap (the tallest waterfall at Krka) – and the Roman archaeological site of Burnum, can only be reached by car or (if you have the stamina) by mountain bike.
 In total, Krka boasts over 470km of cycling trails.